These fried bananas are so good! They're sweet, gooey, and buttery, and they are ready in ten minutes.

 - ½ teaspoon ground cinnamon

-- Slice the bananas into 1/4-inch slices and sprinkle the slices with the cinnamon.
+- Slice the bananas into ¼-inch slices and sprinkle them with cinnamon.

-- Heat a large skillet over medium heat, about 3 minutes.
+- Heat a large skillet over medium heat for about 3 minutes.

 - Add the coconut oil and swirl to coat.

 - Add the banana slices in a single layer.

 - Cook until golden, 2-3 minutes on each side.